thecr8tr/squadmc-maps-wiki/How-to-add-new-maps-to-SquadMC.md

 Just like we did with the minimap before, we are now creating tiles with the custom "leaflet" filter from our image

 ## Almost done!
-Now add the heightmap jpg, as well as the minimap and heightmap layer tiles to the squadmc_maps codebase (you specify the paths in the mapdata object. make sure they match with the files locations!) and commit them under a new branch.
+Now add the heightmap jpg, as well as the minimap and heightmap layer tiles to the squadmc_maps codebase (you specify the paths in the mapdata object.
+Make sure they match with the files locations!) and commit them under a new branch.

-Finally, add a new pull request for the new map, just like this one: https://github.com/Endebert/squadmc-maps/pull/20
+Finally, create a new pull request for the new map, just like this one: https://github.com/Endebert/squadmc-maps/pull/20

 And that's it, we're done! 🎉